antyan001/RedisETL/readme.md

 This API works in several stages on the backend side:
 1. Load data from appropriate file by picking corresponding file name from ticket meta data
-1. Run Preprocessing block:
+1. **Run Preprocessing block**:
    - reduce memory usage
    - brushing json str (convert enclosing strings with double quotes and treat the case if JSON holds escaped single-quotes *(\\')* or extra double quotes within text value *(\w\"\w)*)
+   - analyse json string: check proper linkages between US states and countrycode using `geonamecaches` package
-   - analyze nandas data types
+   - analyze pandas data types
    - analyze columns with constant values (constant std)
    - calc a statistics about missing values
    - choose a strategy for filling NaN values (here we use `SimpleImputer()` class from sklearn)